 The movie’s intense most intense scene is obviously its most controversial scene.
 There were a lot of objections to the use of Russian roulette since there wasn’t any evidence of this occurring even among prisoners of war.
 Still, this is an incredibly tense scene and really can almost be seen as a symbolic game of Russian roulette that everyone who went to Vietnam was forced to play.
 Some made it through the war unscathed…others were wounded for life.

 The acting in the movie is great.
 DeNiro’s detached nature before the war allowed him to be detached during war.
 In scenes like the Russian roulette scene, DeNiro is scary…but I also found him a bit scary during the hunting scene before they went to war when he refused John Cazale (in his final role…he was dying from cancer at the time) his boots.
 Walken’s deadpan and stoic expression helps make him look crazed when he’s at the end of his rope right before the evacuation.
 Even Meryl Streep in her relatively small role shows why she became a great actress (she also was given the liberty to ad lib most of her lines).

 The Deer Hunter is an interesting film to look at as a historical piece.
-It was one of the first attempts to understand Vietnam when the nation was still trying to come to terms with what happened.
+It was one of the first attempts to understand Vietnam and what it did to people who went there.
 The horrors seen at home didn’t match the horror that the soldiers went through.
-It doesn’t show a horrible homecoming or resentment, but it does show how even with a supportive home front, the return home wasn’t always possible.
+The movie might not show the horrible homecomings or resentment that many solders faced returning home, but it does show how even with a supportive home front, the return home wasn’t always possible.